jaspal1404/Customer-Recommendation-System/README.md

 This article will use an open dataset available on Kaggle.
 This dataset is a retail transaction, spanning from Jan 2011 to 2014, with full dataset and description available here - https://www.kaggle.com/darpan25bajaj/retail-case-study-data.
 The aim here is to understand how to apply recommendation system to retailers that contains many customers or to systems that consists of multiple users.

+### Testing the Model:
+One way we can ensure the generated recommendation is relevant is to obtain some degree of accuracy.
+In most ML systems, the higher the accuracy, the better the algorithm.
+In recommendation system, two types of metrics used frequently are precision@k and recall@k, which conventionally defined as:

+Precision: (the percentage of recommended items @k that are relevant) / (total # of recommended items)
+Recall: (the percentage of recommended items @k that are relevant) / (total # of relevant items)

+Finally, we accept the model at around 90% accuracy.
+We have yielded a set of ranking of personalized relevant products for each user, shown in the notebook final table.
+Each material is ranked from 1 to n (n = total # of items) differently for each customer.